 Son to Mystic Meadows Peruvian Mercedes R845147 and (grand daughter to PPPeruvian Royal Fawn) (Peru), he is half Accoyo.
 Lineage offers Scotts Royal Gold, 6Peruvian Lisbeth 6277 Impr98 (Peru), CPeruvian Accoyo Amadeus (Peru), 433 Peruvian Ophelia, CPeruvian Speranza 1154 Impr98 (Peru).

-Remarkable genetics along with an alpaca that will tug at your heart strings.
+With these remarkable genetics we also got an alpaca that will tug at your heart strings.
 He is so gentle and easy to handle that he allows you to trim his topknot minus halter and lead and brush his legs and blanket while perfectly still.
 At times, he will follow where you are so that you can stroke his neck and talk to him.
 Of course he is halter trained and walks so proudly on lead that heads turn.

 If you are a serious fiber breeder and need to improve density and tight crimp Maestro is your solution for your deserving farm.